 Looking at the gastronomic history of Arunachal Pradesh itself, it has influences of traditional North-Eastern dishes with a blend of Monpas.
 The best form of food can be found on its streets, which is rich and flavourful.

 Tenga Haat can take you on an amazing food ride.
 They serve some of the best dishes in town.

 It is a spicy porridge which can be eaten with vegetables or smoked meat.
 The indigenous spices add a very tasty flavour to it.

-The famous Thupkas are undoubtedly the most delicious thing to go in the stomach.
-With its roots in Tibet, Thupkas has a noodle base that is available in Vegetarian Non-vegetarian versions where meats or vegetables are shallow fried with strong flavours like ginger, garlic and spring onions, making it perfect for winters.
+The famous Thupkas is undoubtedly the most delicious thing to go into the stomach.
+With its roots in Tibet, Thupkas have a noodle base that is available in vegetarian as well as non-vegetarian versions.
+Basically, meats or vegetables are shallow-fried with strong flavours like ginger, garlic and spring onions, making it perfect for winters.

 Gyapa Khazi is another version of Biryani with fermented cheese, chillies and dried fish or prawns.

-As dangerous the name sounds, it is actually a pancake that is taken with tea.
+As dangerous as the name sounds, it is actually a pancake that is eaten with tea.
 It is made from buckwheat (kuttu), fermented alcohol and water kept overnight to make a batter.
-Its taste intensifies with butter!
+Its taste intensifies with butter.

-The very well-known momos are made by stuffing minced meat or vegetables into the dough and then steaming them in a steamer or frying them.
-Served with chilli garlic sauce, momo are delicious snack.
+The very well-known momos are made by stuffing minced meat or vegetables into a dough, and steaming them in a steamer or frying them.
+Served with chilli garlic sauce, momo is a delicious snack.
 The pork momos were the best I ever had.